jwalton/rust-book-abridged/docs/ch08-common-collections.md

 The Ukrainian word for "rust" is "іржа", which contains 8 bytes: `[209, 150, 209, 128, 208, 182, 208, 176]`.
 Each of pair of bytes encodes a single unicode scalar value, so there are four `char`s in this, and there are also four grapheme clusters.
 If you replaced the first byte with a 74 you'd transform it into an invalid unicode string.

 This is a female astronaut emoji: "🧑‍🚀".
 She's actually two other emoji joined together with a [zero-width-joiner](https://www.unicode.org/emoji/charts/emoji-zwj-sequences.html).
 Our astronaut emoji contains a total of eleven bytes: `[240, 159, 167, 145, 226, 128, 141, 240, 159, 154, 128]`.
 These bytes are the encoding of only three `char`s : `['🧑', '\u{200D}', '🚀']`.
-And, this string contains only a single grapheme cluster - it displays as a single "character" in the text.
+And, this string contains only a single grapheme cluster - it displays as a single "letter" in the text of this book.

 ### Slicing Strings